It’s time to change the perception of estate planning. It’s not just for the rich, or the Boomers, or the family of five down the street.

 - Decide on your beneficiaries and heirs and update your beneficiary designations on forms and TOD or POD accounts.

 - Determine who you want – and ask if they’re willing – to act on your behalf in financial, medical, and estate matters.
-And who you would like to be the guardian of your children.
+Millennial parents also need to determine who they’d like to be the guardian of their children.

 - Make notes about decisions for your health care directives – a living will and power of attorney (aka advance health care directive), financial power of attorney, and your last will and testament.